Register

 Avoiding needing to type everything (5 minutes)

-Shells support tab completion (pressing the tab key to fill in the names of files), and expansion (using special characters like *
+Shells support tab completion (pressing the tab key to fill in the names of files), and expansion (using special characters like *) to avoid you needing to type in the full names of files.

 Use both of these techniques to run commands involving files without needing to type out all of their full names.